flocasts/flo-scss/site/docs/getting-started/introduction.md

 For improved cross-browser rendering, we use [Reboot]({{ site.baseurl }}/docs/content/reboot/) to correct inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.

 ## Community

+This is a modified version of Bootstrap maintained by FloSports.

 Stay up to date on the development of Bootstrap and reach out to the community with these helpful resources.